 I’m actually inspired by an artist who died recently named Lil’ Peep.
 He rapped about a lot of sad things and I would listen to him a lot while I worked.
 I find a lot of artists on Instagram who influence me a lot, like (British figure artist) Jenny Saville (German abstract artist) and Gerhard Richter.
 There’s also a graphic designer named Chris Do who uses a lot of typography in his logo-making, which kind of pushed me toward graphic design.

 You’re now a Fine Arts major at UNF.
 What are your plans for after graduation?
 Are you working on any major projects?

 There’s a project that I’m working on that I hope to finish by early next year.
 I’ll be graduating in the spring, so after that I’d like to travel and try to have small shows in multiple cities.
 I’ll probably start in Atlanta and try to make some connections and go from there.
 As for now, some friends and I are having a show in the gallery area at Beer:30 in San Marco at the end of the month.

-This interview originally appeared in Void Magazine Vol. 9, Issue 6, The Arts & Music Issue under the title “Quiet Rebellion: Artist Victor Ali’s work reveals his Cyberpunk side.”
+This interview originally appeared in Void Magazine Vol. 9, Issue 6, November 2018’s Arts & Music Issue under the title “Quiet Rebellion: Artist Victor Ali’s work reveals his Cyberpunk side.”